Lepidium oleraceum, Cook's Scurvy Grass, showing its white flowers and fleshy leaves

 Semi-hardwood cuttings can be taken as an alternative propagation method, though seed propagation is generally preferred for conservation purposes to maintain genetic diversity.
 Take semi-hardwood cuttings from healthy parent plants.
 Remove lower leaves and dip in rooting hormone.
 Insert into a well-draining propagation mix.
 Maintain high humidity and consistent moisture.
 Rooting typically occurs within 3-4 weeks.
 This method can be useful for rapidly increasing stock of specific genotypes for reintroduction programs, but should be done under expert guidance due to the plant's endangered status.

-Pests & Diseases
+Pests and Diseases

-Cook’s Scurvy Grass (Lepidium oleraceum) is highly susceptible to a range of pests and diseases, which is one of the factors contributing to its critical conservation status.
+Cook-s Scurvy Grass (Lepidium oleraceum) is highly susceptible to a range of pests and diseases, which is one of the factors contributing to its critical conservation status.
 Constant vigilance is required when cultivating this endangered species.

 Common Pests